QRP power meter

 Recently I found a page which described Roy, W7EL, Lewallens Simple & Accurate Directional Wattmeter as it was published in 2/90 QST.
 Searching for more information I noticed that W1REX - QRPme also has a updated version of this Simple & Accurate Directional Wattmeter.
 Combined with some information from the German QRP enthusiast DL2LTO I build my own analoge QRP powermeter.

-The difference between the QRPMe design and my build is that I added the CW / SSB (PEP) circuit to it (based on DL2LTO mod for the WM2 qrp power meter) and used a 1uA meter (used a 270 ohm resistor in parallel to it).
+Most of the meter is based on the QRPMe design but I added the CW / SSB (PEP) circuit based on DL2LTO mod for the WM2 qrp power meter to it.
+Also I used a 1uA meter (used a 270 ohm resistor in parallel to it) because I bought a few for just a few Euro's at my local electronics store (they have walls full of small drawers with components and lots of NewOldStock).

-The funny part is that I often start with the case to get a idea about the available space.
-So lets start building
+And as always I started with the case to get a idea about the available space and switches/connectors/meters/etc placement.

 When that was done, it was time to build the coupler PCB.